MatthewDaggitt/agda-routing/README.md

 ## Postulates

-Currently the only postulates are in `Data.List.Sorting.Mergesort`.
-At some point I plan to get around to writing an implementation, but hopefully in the meantime it is obvious that they are fairly inoffensive.
+Currently there are no postulates in the library.